TODAY'S HISTORY: In 1962, the Telstar 1 satellite transmitted the first live, trans-Atlantic TV broadcast, featuring CBS news anchor Walter Cronkite.

 TODAY'S QUOTE: "I don't see me doing $100 million films, because $100 million films, the very nature of them, you need to offend as few people as possible just to make your money back." -- Eriq La Salle

 TODAY'S NUMBER: 1,400 -- the distance from Earth (in light years) of Kepler-452b, a potentially Earthlike exoplanet orbiting within the habitable zone of a star in the constellation Cygnus.
 NASA announced its discovery on this day in 2015.

-TODAY'S MOON: Between full moon (July 16) and last quarter moon (July 24).
+TODAY'S MOON: Between new moon (July 20) and first quarter moon (July 27).